huntdatacenter/docs/docs/about/tingweeks.md

 This is our top level ting where we meet to the overall strategic direction for HUNT Cloud and data-driven science.

 The ting is scheduled for two hours.
-The first part will be structured with information, feedback and discussions on scheduled topics.
-The last part will give room for an unstructured question and answer section.

 ## Dates